 • The 7th and 8th sessions.
 We will explore the challenges to our understanding of basic concepts like space and time.
 Both become finite and transaction oriented.

 • The final session: Beyond the summaries, we will be searching for answers to the question, “What do we do now?”

-Simple and small goals: The first goal of this group will be to open the door to a very simple orientation to science and faith that (1) works with science and mathematics and (2) allows for religious beliefs.
+Basic goals: The first goal of this group will be to open the door to a very simple orientation to science and faith that (1) works with science and mathematics and (2) allows for religious beliefs.
 The next goal is to explore the entry points between the finite and infinite.
 Another goal is to explore the physics, philosophy, and psychology of light.
 If we have even limited success, we’ll begin to shrink space and time and open up an intimacy with the universe.